Murder of Phang Ai Looi: Stabbing and death

-On the night of 4 October 1996, while waiting for his girlfriend at a carpark in Yung Kwang Road, 31-year-old Koh Meng Hock heard some screams and he was shocked to witness his girlfriend being assaulted by her former boyfriend, who earlier contacted his girlfriend and wanted to meet her at the carpark to return some money to her.
+On the night of 4 October 1996, while waiting for his girlfriend at a carpark in Yung Kwang Road, 31-year-old Koh Meng Hock (许明发 (Xǔ Míngfā); Pe̍h-ūe-jī: Khóu Mêng-huak) heard some screams and he was shocked to witness his girlfriend being assaulted by her former boyfriend, who earlier contacted his girlfriend and wanted to meet her at the carpark to return some money to her.
 While the man fled after Koh went to punch him and save his girlfriend, Koh found out that the man had stabbed his girlfriend.
 The girlfriend, who was stabbed 14 times with a knife, later died from the brutal stabbing.
 According to the forensic pathologist Dr Wee Keng Poh, he certified that seven of these wounds to the victim's back and chest were fatal, and these wounds were measured between 8cm and 10cm deep.

 After stabbing the 23-year-old victim Phang Ai Looi (who was a Perak-born Malaysian), Phang's ex-boyfriend ran off to another building, where he planned to jump down to kill himself, though was too afraid to do so.
 The ex-boyfriend also tried to hang himself but survived.
 Throughout the suicide attempts, the police had responded to a report of the stabbing and around 70 officers were deployed to conduct a manhunt for Phang's ex-boyfriend.
 Eventually, the police discovered the suspect hiding in a water tank of one of the nearby HDB blocks, where the suspect had slit his wrists to try to kill himself, but survived a third time.
 After a policewoman stepped in and convinced the suspect to give himself up, the suspect agreed to surrender and allowed the police to arrest him for stabbing his girlfriend to death, although he was initially stuck inside the water tank and the police had to help him get out.
 The knife was also recovered by the police after a search.

 On 5 October 1996, the suspect, 29-year-old Malaysian citizen Kwan Cin Cheng, was charged with murder.
 The charge of murder against Kwan came under Section 302 of the Penal Code, which prescribed the death penalty as the sole punishment for murder.
 Kwan was remanded for police investigations and pending trial.